miscelleanous-projs/A165736/docs/README.md

 ## What it does?

-To calculate a(3) this how it proceeds:
+To calculate a(3) this how to proceed manually:

 ```text
 3 ^           3 mod             10 =             7